 Gediminas Gelgotas‘ music is captivating a new and younger audience of classical music.
 Critics point to a unique and highly attractive musical language based on modern, multi-stylistic influences that combine austere, melodic beauty with a stunning rhythmic drive.
 In his 2009 personal letter to Gelgotas, Terry Riley wrote: “ Gelgotas has a very unique and compelling compositional voice.”

 Gelgotas’ symphonic music premieres take place at the leading European concert halls and music festivals.
 The latest premiere of his first Violin Concerto commissioned by the young Swiss violin virtuoso David Nebel was premiered at the Kissinger Sommer Festival on 7th of July 2018, played together with Kristjan Järvi and the Baltic Sea Philharmonic.
 Gelgotas’ works have been recently performed by conductors Kristjan Järvi and Martynas Stakionis, violinists Mari Samuelsen, Lidia Baich, Kristīne Balanas, David Nebel, cellist Vytautas Sondeckis and double-bassist Roman Patkoló.
+His music has been presented by main broadcasters in the US, Europe and Asia, including Mezzo TV, Classic FM, BBC, Radio France, WQXR, BR Klassik and etc.

 The latest symphonic premieres mark an ongoing history of the artistic tandem between Gelgotas and Järvi.
 Exclusively Järvi has conducted almost all large-scale symphonic premieres.
 Gelgotas’ previous work Mountains.
 Water.
 (Freedom) was commissioned by the Swiss Orpheus Foundation and presented at the prestigious Zurich Tonhalle concert hall by Kristjan Järvi conducting Baltic Sea Philharmonic.
 Järvi also premiered Gelgotas’ Never Ignore the Cosmic Ocean at the Berlin Konzerthaus in 2012, which was described as “sensation“ (Neue Musikzeitung).
 This particular opus soon started to migrate throughout European festivals and turned out to be a reference point for the international career of Gelgotas.
 On 1st September 2013, the work was broadcast widely on German radio stations, and since September 2015 it is aired regularly on Mezzo TV in Europe and Asia.
 Never Ignore the Cosmic Ocean is also released by independent French music label Naïve.
 From February 2017 Mezzo TV also regularly broadcasts a recording of Mountains.
 Waters.
 (Freedom).